CNES/Pandora/docs/source/userguide/sequencing.rst

 Pandora will check if the requested steps sequencing is correct following the permitted transition defined by the Pandora Machine (`transitions <https://github.com/pytransitions/transitions>`_)

+The Pandora Machine is implemented using the GraphMachine from the transitions.extensions package if the Graphviz module is available.
+Otherwise, the Pandora Machine is implemented using the Machine from the transitions package.

 Pandora Machine defines 3 possible states:
  - begin
  - cost_volume